What I learned from climbing Kilimanjaro TWICE!

 In 2007 while volunteering in Tanzania, I decided to climb Mount Kilimanjaro with a local friend I had met.
 We did the Marangu “easy Coca-Cola” route, with Hut Accommodation.
 We hiked through the days, had dinner, played cards, and got a cozy night of sleep.
 On day six of hiking with no altitude sickness, we both reached Uhuru Peak at 19,342 ft.
 It was an enjoyable and relatively easy experience.
 It took perseverance, but continuing to put one foot in front of the other got us up the mountain.

-In 2019, as part of our transformative Courage, Community, Kilimanjaro program I climbed Kilimanjaro again as a leader and coach of 12 amazing souls.
-After some incredible coaching and a week of volunteering in Arusha building a perimeter fence, we hiked the Machame route, sleeping this time in tents.
+In 2019, as part of our transformative Courage, Community, Kilimanjaro program I climbed Kilimanjaro again, this time as a leader and coach of 12 amazing souls.
+After some incredible deep inner work and a week of volunteering in Arusha, we hiked the Machame route, sleeping this time in tents.
 We had to battle the Barranco wall (a steep but doable climb on Day 4), and much colder and wetter weather.
 We hiked and chatted on the trail, shared and processed our day over dinner, and then crawled into our tents with hot water bottles.
 Many on the team felt the effects of altitude sickness and lack of sleep, and ultimately 9 of our team of 12 reached the summit, myself included.
 This second experience was definitely more of a challenge, but also WAY more fulfilling, fun, and transformational because I was a part of the most incredible team of people and we fully embraced and digested the experience (seriously it took an amazing experience and made it PHENOMENAL and TRANSFORMATIVE!!)

 This is what I learned from Mount Kilimanjaro twice: